Skip to content

 Risk management isn't a document you write at the end.

-Working through ISO 14971 risk analysis during the design phase — not after — caught at least two design choices that could have created hazardous situations.
+Working through ISO 14971 risk analysis during the design phase, not after, caught at least two design choices that could have created hazardous situations.
 Sensor failure modes, alarm conditions, and edge cases in the differential computation aren't obvious until you ask the question: what happens if this fails, and who gets hurt?
 Running that analysis early changed the design, not just the documentation.

 What I got wrong.